 Welcome!
-This guide has been prepared to facilitate the use of DynEd's enhanced Speaking Test.
-This test now has two levels and is designed to be used as a supplement to DynEd's Placement Test.
-However, it is not for children, and some people may have voice characteristics that are outside the limits for the technology to work well, so it needs to be used with care.
+This guide has been prepared to facilitate the use of DynEd's Speaking Test for Business.
+The test has two levels and is used as a supplement to DynEd's Placement Test.
+The first level of the test is identical to DynEd's regular speaking test.
+The second level includes business vocabulary and expressions important for conducting business in English.

-The Speaking Test helps determine oral fluency level.
-Used together with the Placement Test, it provides a good indication of where students are in terms of the language progression found in DynEd courses.
+This Speaking Test helps determine oral fluency level.
+Used together with the Placement Test, it provides a good indication of a student's language proficiency.
 Like most tests however, the test requires reasonable test-taking skills and a level of concentration that must be sustained throughout the test.
 Therefore, it is possible that some test takers, including native speakers, may not score well on the test.

-DynEd's Speaking Test uses advanced speech recognition technology.
-It must be given in a controlled environment where external or background noise is minimal, and where a suitable microphone is used.
+DynEd's Speaking Tests use advanced speech recognition technology.
+They must be given in a controlled environment where external or background noise is minimal, and where a suitable microphone is used.
 Students should also have a brief orientation about the test and must take the Practice Test at least once to familiarize themselves with the test format.
 If they cannot complete the Practice Test after several attempts, they should not take the Speaking Test.
-This may indicate that: (1) there is a problem with room noise, microphone, or the person's voice and/or (2) the person's English level is too low to take the test.
+Problems with the Practice Test may indicate that: (1) there is too much room noise, computer noise, or an unsuitable microphone, and/or (2) the person's English level is too low to take the test.
+Please note that some people may have voice characteristics that are outside the limits for the technology to work well, so it needs to be used with care.

-The Speaking Test now has two levels.
+The Speaking Test for Business has two levels.
 Students whose Placement Test Level is less than 1.0, or who have not taken the Placement Test, are automatically directed into the lower-level Speaking Test (0.0-1.0).
-Students whose Placement Test Level is 1.0 or higher are automatically directed into the higher-level Speaking Test (1.0-2.7+).
+Students whose Placement Test Level is 1.0 or higher are automatically directed into the higher-level Speaking Test for Business (1.0-2.7+).

 In addition to intelligible pronunciation, the sentence repetition items in each of the tests attempt to measure language 'chunking' ability.
-From the RHR (Recursive Hierarchical Recognition) learning theory, the assumption here is that oral fluency is proportional to chunking ability, which is the ability to automatically group words so that they can be processed in working, phonological memory.
+From the RHR (Recursive Hierarchical Recognition) learning theory, the assumption here is that oral fluency is proportional to chunking ability, which is the ability to automatically group words so that they can be processed in working memory.
 As the test progresses, test items become longer and more complex, thereby measuring the student's chunking skill.
-In the higher-level Speaking Test (1.0-2.7+), if too many items are missed, the test will stop.
+In the higher-level Speaking Test for Business (1.0-2.7+), if too many items are missed, the test will stop.

-We hope that the Speaking Test will be useful and make your teaching experience with DynEd even more successful.
-Any comments or suggestions from our customers are always welcome.
+We hope that the Speaking Test for Business will be useful and make your teaching experience with DynEd even more successful.
+Any comments or suggestions from our users are always welcome.

-Please note that DynEd's Placement Test, Speaking Test and Records Manager must be licensed and used together.
+Please note that DynEd's Placement Test, Speaking Tests and Records Manager must be licensed and used together.
 In addition to keeping test results for each student, the Records Manager allows teachers to control access to the tests.
-For further information on how to get a license for the DynEd Records Manager and/or courses, please contact your usual DynEd distributor or <sales@dyned.com>.
+For further information on how to get a license for the DynEd Records Manager and/or courses, please contact your DynEd distributor or <sales@dyned.com>.